tweag/asterius/docs/ir.md

   expression.
 At link time, the symbols are re-written to absolute addresses.

 * Unresolved locals/globals.
-At link time, unresolved locals are laid out to wasm locals, and unresolved globals (which are really just Cmm global regs) become fields in the global Capability's `StgRegTable`.
+At link time, unresolved locals are laid out to Wasm locals, and unresolved globals (which are really just Cmm global regs) become fields in the global Capability's `StgRegTable`.

 * `EmitErrorMessage`, as a placeholder of emitting a string error message then trapping.
-At link time, such error messages are collected into an "error message pool", and the wasm code is just "calling some error message reporting function with an array index".
+At link time, such error messages are collected into an "error message pool", and the Wasm code is just "calling some error message reporting function with an array index".

 * `Null`.
 We're civilized, educated functional programmers and should really be